 Margaret River wine So many, think Cape Mentelle, Evans and Tate, Leeuwin Estate, Vasse Felix to just scratch the service.
 Do your homework before you leave, there is no way you can go to them all.
 Decide what wine you are interested in, do you want to do lunch or dinner with your visit?
 And get your purchses shipped home.

 Adventure just half an hour south of Margaret River and you’ll come across a coastal town that’s often left out on most traveller’s itineraries.
 Australia’s most south-western town is close to the stunning Jewel Cave, Boranup Forest and Hamelin Bay.
 Augusta’s hiking tracks and bayside scenery make it an ideal place for adventurers and keen fishermen.

 A great contrast to the coastal towns of the Margaret River is the Karri forests of the Pemberton area.
 Surrounded by 3 National Parks you can actually still climb 3 of the bush fire lookout towers in the giant Karri trees.
 Head to the Pemberton Visitor Center

 Trees here are up to 350 years old, it’s an historic

 Walpole is about 245km southeast of Augusta.
 Walpole is famous for its Valley of Giants Tree Top Walk.
 This nature-based ecotourism attraction boasts a scenic 600m walk which takes you high into the canopy, allowing you to explore the world from the trees above.

-Your end destination is the stunning Albany.
+This will probably be your end destination if you are doing a circuit for a week or 2, and what a place to finish – the stunning Albany.
 You could spend days relaxing by the turquoise waters of West Cape Howe National Park or Torndirrup National Park.
 You also have many nature walking tracks to choose from.
 If you’d like to learn about the region’s whaling past, visit a museum which was a former whale processing plant, the Historic Whaling Station.